liarachelian/udacity-dev-ops-capstone-project/README.md

 1. Create EC2 pem key called "jenkins-host"
 2. Create "JenkinsCICDRole" Role with EC2, VPC, S3, CF and IAM full access in AWS

-The UserData on the Jenkins host will automatically install the Jenkins Server and a Cloud Formation Linting tool
+The UserData on the Jenkins host will automatically install the Jenkins Server and a Cloud Formation Linting and all tools required for roll out of the AWS EKS cluster.